 On November 6, 1860, voters in the United States went to the polls in an election that ended with Abraham Lincoln as President, in an act that that led to the Civil War.
 But Lincoln’s actual victory didn’t happen on that day, and his victory wasn’t assured for months.

-Today marks the 195th birthday of Ulysses Grant, who played a unique role in American history.
-Here is a look at a military leader who later became president in one of the nation’s most troubled decades.
+Today marks the birthday of Ulysses Grant, who played a unique role in American history.
+Here is a look at a military leader who later became President in one of the nation’s most troubled decades.

-It was 152 years ago when President Abraham Lincoln was shot while watching a play at Ford’s Theater.
+It was on this day in 1865 that President Abraham Lincoln was shot while watching a play at Ford’s Theater.
 Lincoln died the next morning, and in the aftermath, some odd facts seemed to pop up.

 On this day in 1793, young inventor Eli Whitney had his U.S. patent for the cotton gin approved, an invention that would definitely have an impact on social and economic conditions that led to the Civil War.